 We’re discovering even more incredible restaurants, cafes, breweries and bars.
 We can’t wait for the warmer weather to arrive and with it, loads of festivals, vibrantly alive trees, and music experiences.

 And getting back into our local sports teams and attending live games has been super fun.
-So far we’ve been to a Universaity of North Carolina Tar Heeels basketball game, a Carolina Hurricanes ice hockey game, and a Tar Heel women’s soccer game.
+So far we’ve been to a University of North Carolina Tar Heels basketball game, a Carolina Hurricanes ice hockey game, and a Tar Heel women’s soccer game.

 Friends and Family Visit

 Having my sister, Jen, visit and our friends Megan, Jake, Inga and Ivan visit brought us plenty of rays of sunshine.

 We traveled with Megan and her family for nearly 6 months in West USA and the kids are best friends.